 If you want to protect your children’s hearing, then it starts with teaching them about the dangers of listening to sounds or movies too loud.
 Yes, the concert may have been super cool at 100 decibels, and they may love the surround sound at the local movie theater, but they need to understand that these things can cause so much damage to their hearing.

 If you want to really drive home the point, allow them to go to one of these events and then ask them how well they can hear afterward.
 The truth is that their ears will sound muffled for at least a few hours afterwards, if not for days following the event.
 That should be a clue to them that they need to be more careful about safeguarding their future.

 You also need to talk to them about playing music or other media at a safe volume in their headphones.
 They may not like that, but the truth is that they can enjoy the quality and sound just as much as a lower decibel level.
 They really can!

 While you can only do so much to stop them from endangering their hearing and their future, you can do some things to make sure that they have the best chance of success.
-That starts with getting the best headphones for kids that are safe for your son or daughter.
+That starts with getting the best headphones for 10 year old that are safe for your son or daughter.

 Safety Can Be Attained

 There are many “experts” who will tell you that there is no such thing as the best, but that is not true.
 If you think about it, pilots wear headphones almost continuously while they are in the air, and they have some of the acutest hearing on the planet.

 It is necessary for them to have perfect hearing so that they can hear directions clearly, and so they cannot afford to have their hearing damaged even slightly.
 Yet, they wear headphones all the time.
 This should tell you that your children can be safe by wearing and using them.